-Finally the class changed from the DefaultOverlay to provide a more suitable high-level API or provide overlay-specific initialisation.
-The overlay loader will look for a python file located alongside the bitstream and TCL files, import it and then call the Overlay function.
+Finally the class changed from the pynq.overlay.Overlay to provide a more suitable high-level API or provide overlay-specific initialisation.
+The overlay loader will look for a python file located alongside the bitstream and HWH files, import it and then call the Overlay function.